 We thought that this would be a good day to take a look at the art works in and around the Rockefeller Centre.
 Having decided to go up the Empire State Building we chose not to go up to the centre's observation deck.
 However we did take a look at Joie - Crystal Waterfall, a Swarovski installation, in the stairwell.
+I'm not generally keen on 'sparkly' things but I do like these large hanging installations, especially when viewed from below.

 This superb glass wall is at the end of the underground shopping mall.
 Normally the area behind it would be the sunken garden and outdoor cafe but in the winter it becomes the ice rink.